With the massive options, which call analytics method is best for your agency or business?

 Let’s revisit the same two statements mentioned earlier.
 Both used the keyword “buy;” however, they would be scored differently.

 Conversation Analytics® is specifically engineered to automate listening to and responding to call behavior, not merely highlighting which words come up in a conversation.
 The key to closing deals is a better understanding of call behavior.
-Phone calls literally are unlocked with detailed insights that can then be linked to specific campaigns and channels.
+Phone calls are literally unlocked with detailed insights that can then be linked to specific campaigns and channels.